tymyrddin/blue-dfir/source/docs/notes/choreography.md

 Phones, media players, laptops, or any devices that can communicate over any network can potentially be altered while being seized or even after they have been seized.
 This can be caused by either deliberate tampering or unintentional changes (humidity or electricity).
 Switch the device to airplane mode to avoid any further connections and communications, and consider the use of containers that can shield the device from external radiofrequency (RF) sources, such as a Faraday bag.

-When investigating portable and mobile devices ***in an already off state***, it is suggested that the battery be removed (if possible) and also placed in an evidence bag to ensure that there will be no way of accidentally turning on the device once unplugged.
-Note that removing the battery can ***alter the contents in the volatile memory***, even when in an off state.
-Whether to remove the battery depends on the type of incident.
+When investigating portable and mobile devices ***in an already off state*** and not damaged, do not turn it back on.
+Remove the battery (if possible) and if required (Note that removing the battery can ***alter the contents in the volatile memory***, even when in an off state.
+Whether to remove the battery depends on the type of incident).
+Place it in an evidence bag to ensure that there will be no way of accidentally turning on the device once unplugged.

+If the device is submerged in liquid, or had liquid damage, remove it from the liquid only if you feel you can remove the battery (normally possible with Android devices).
+Once the battery is removed, place the device back in the liquid.

+Collect basic information about the device including Model, Serial Number, Android OS or iOS Version and/or Networks.

 ### Write blocking